amdavidson/backup-server/README.md

     docker run --volumes-from backup amdavidson/backup-server chown 1111:1111 /bkup/.ssh/authorized_keys

-Create a repository for backups:
+On the machine to be backed up run this to create a repository for backups:

     borg init backup:/bkup/client-name